Interpreter of new and old musics.

 Sarah was honoured to be awarded 2nd place in the 2014 WMC McLellan Competition and 1st place in the 2014 Eckhardt-Gramatté National Music Competition.

 Sarah completed her undergraduate degree in voice at the University of Colorado at Boulder College of Music and earned her Master's at the University of Manitoba Marcel A Desautels Faculty of Music.
-When she's not performing, she is a host on Winnipeg's Classic 107 and fosters a small private voice studio.
+When she's not performing or hosting classical radio programs, she fosters a small private voice studio in Winnipeg.

 Outside of Manitoba this season, Sarah embarks on a cross-Canada tour with Winnipeg pianist Maddy Hildebrand this fall, and premieres Michael Matthews’ new song cycle 'Solo queda el desierto' with L’Orchestre de Chambre de Montréal and performs Mozart’s Große Messe in c-moll at the American University of Beirut and Ligeti's Mysteries of the Macabre and Berberian's Stripsody with Calgary's Land's End ensemble in spring.